MauricioAlexanderP/BusMapSV/README.md

 * **Social features:** Enable users to share their experiences, ask questions, and connect with other commuters.
 * **Integration with other transportation modes:** Expand the app to include information about other modes of transportation, such as taxis or ride-sharing services.

-By following these guidelines, you can create a comprehensive and user-friendly bus route app for Santa Ana.